DALLAS | CHEF PROFILES

 De Lellis with his ‘Whole Duck The Mamani Way’

 And maybe that’s the real shift for De Lellis.
 He had done the three-star-quality rigor, the endless pursuit of perfection.
-Now he wants something more soulful.
+Now he’s doing something more soulful.
 “Simplicity is the hardest thing to execute,” he said, remembering his time under Robuchon.
 “But it’s also what I want to eat.”
-If that means a whole duck carved tableside, all the better.
+If that means a whole duck is presented whole tableside ceremoniously before heading back to the kitchen for carving, all the better.
+There’s even a veal cordon bleu served tableside, usually by the chef, then drizzled with a veal jus that takes two days to make.

 Gemma Dallas Best Restaurants